 |

-Post by ward of the state on Jan 17, 2021 20:00:22 GMT -6
+Post by Ward on Jan 17, 2021 20:00:22 GMT -6

 The Grace gear only gets praise from those that have them.
 And the reason that most don't have them is because of GS.
 If it's not Neve or the colorless flavor of the month, no one buys them.
 Grace Design is altogether as good if not better than anything on the market.
 Be not afraid.
 I've owned some high end "colorless" gear.
 Grace is by far the best IMO.
 Also my favorite super-hifi sounding preamp!